This is an old border info page. Do not assume it is still accurate. If you have any concerns, contact us.

 Please note your vehicle may be searched by US border control on the US side and again by Mexican border patrol on the Mexican side.
 They are looking for guns going south & drugs going north.
 Both governments stepped this up in 2010.

-IMPORTANT: I cannot emphasize enough how important it is to return your permit before you cross back.
+IMPORTANT: I cannot emphasize enough how important it is to return you permit before you cross back.
 If you do not, you will not only forfeit the $200-$400 bond you placed on your credit card, you may also be unable to ever bring another vehicle into Mexico again.
 If you write off your vehicle in Mexico, or have the windshield replaced, ensure you keep the glass with the permit on it and have a police report showing the VIN number of the vehicle.
+In the case of a windshield, it is not so important since you will have the original vehicle &, its VIN number shows on the sticker.
+You need all of that sticker, however, even if it is pieces.
+As a precaution I always take a copy of the sticker before applying it to the windshield on the way down.
+If the original is unrecoverable, at least that may suffice.
+Maybe.

 Gray areas: